Bernhardt-Steyn/DataCleanerSigma/Readme.md

 # Sigma Connect Take Home Assignment
 This project solves the basic situation outlined below:
-Your company ingests customer transaction data from different sources each day.
+The company ingests customer transaction data from different sources each day.
-The data arrives in different formats (CSV, JSON, XML), contains inconsistencies and errors, and uses multiple currencies.
+The data arrives in different formats (CSV, JSON, XML), containing inconsistencies and errors, and uses multiple currencies.

 ## Features
 This project reads from three sources (JSON, CSV, XML) then combines the common fields from these sources into two output CSV files:
 - One file that only contains records with no suspicious data present.
-- One file that contains all data with suspicious values.
+- One file that contains all data with suspicious values. <br>
 Key features:
 - Attempts to load the Frankfurter API for accurate currency conversion.
 - Adds a flag column to the suspicious data CSV that clearly shows the reasons why a record is determined to be suspicious (e.g., negative transaction amounts).